thebailers/money-manager/README.md

 This is still in early stages of development.

 ## Setup
-- Ensure you are running Node v7.2+
+- Ensure you are running Node v7.2+ (run `node -v` - to update download the current release at https://nodejs.org/en/)
 - Clone the repo
 - `cd money-manager`
 - Install NPM dependencies `npm install`